dyweb/Ayi/README.md

 Serve as static server

-- `Ayi host` start a static server in current folder
+- `Ayi serve` start a static server in current folder

 Config your hosts file